 Meticulously appointed, each apartment is an individual, with a range of layouts, which reflect the needs of the discerning traveller.
 Log fires are a feature in the colder months, while outdoor dining under the wide verandah or in the gazebo are enjoyed by guests in summer.

 Generous country breakfast provisions left daily and fine linen also feature in these fully restored apartments.
-Centrally located in a beautiful cottage garden, Robe House is a short stroll to fine art galleries and restaurants.
+Both properties are a short stroll to fine art galleries and restaurants.
 Meander around nearby Lake Butler, home to Robe’s fishing fleet, or take a longer walk along the craggy cliffs of the Limestone coast.

 At Robe House you will find an activity right on the doorstep.
 Robe House is also an ideal base to explore the hinterland, being only 1 hour away from the world heritage listed Naracoorte Caves.